-ILM thus refers to a wide ranging set of strategies for administering storage systems on computing devices.
+Information Lifecycle Management refers to a wide ranging set of strategies for administering storage systems on computing devices.
 Specifically, four categories of storage strategies may be considered under the auspices of ILM.
 These concern: policies including SLAs around data management; operational aspects including backup and data protection; logical and physical infrastructure; and definition of how the strategies are applied.

-A SAN allows a machine to connect to remote targets such as disks and tape drives on a network usually for block level i/o.
-From the point of view of the class drivers and application software, the devices appear as locally attached devices.
+A SAN allows a machine to connect to remote targets such as disks and tape drives on a network usually for block level I/O. From the point of view of the class drivers and application software, the devices appear as locally attached devices.

-There are two variations of SAN:
+There are two variations of SANs: